mgtezak/mgtezak.github.io/README.md

-## My Portfolio Website
+## <a href="https://mgtezak.github.io/" target="_blank" rel="noopener noreferrer">My Portfolio Website</a>

-A <a href="https://mgtezak.github.io/" target="_blank" rel="noopener noreferrer">website</a> to present some of the projects I've been working on.
+A website to present some of the projects I've been working on.
 It was built using a template called "Massively" created by
 <a href="https://aj.lkn.io/" target="_blank" rel="noopener noreferrer">@ajlkn</a>
 available at